m-piovesan/rocketseat-reactTrail/README.md

 - comment on posts
 - delete your comments

-Profile pictures are static but you can change them using the link from GitHub's profile picture;
+Profile pictures are static but you can change them using the link from GitHub's profile picture;\
-Posts are static too, you can chage them only adding a new one in the array of Posts;
+Posts are static too, you can change them only adding a new one in the array of Posts;